 Food is so wonderful…

-I originally found this recipe on Pinterest, but I had to modify it a little bit because I had to work so hard to get a good sear… Chef Ramsey would have been so disappointed in my first several attempts.
-I think I finally got it perfect though!
-Maybe not perfect for him. but sooo much better than my previous attempts!
+I originally found this recipe on Pinterest, but I had to modify it a little bit because I had to work so hard to get a good sear… I think I finally got it perfect though!
+Or at least sooo much better than my previous attempts!

-Note: This recipe isn’t for the super young… Too spicy and I don’t know anything about when they can eat scallops.
+Note: This recipe isn’t for the super young… Too spicy.

 This recipe is super simple, very few ingredients, and totally worth the scallop $$$…

 4 large cloves garlic

 Start out by putting 2 tsp hot chili oil, 1 tsp olive oil, and 2 Tbsp butter in a NON STICK frying pan.
 Don’t turn on the heat yet… Trust me, I’ve learned the hard way… over burnt chili pepper flakes 🙂

 On a cutting board, slice thoroughly thawed jumbo Scallops in half so that they go from being nice and thick like this…